Book of Alma

 The Book of Alma: The Son of Alma (/ˈælmə/), usually referred to as the Book of Alma, is one of the books that make up the Book of Mormon.
 The title refers to Alma the Younger, a prophet and "chief judge" of the Nephites.
-Alma is the longest book in the Book of Mormon and consists of sixty-three chapters, taking up almost a third of the volume.
+Alma is the longest book in the Book of Mormon, consisting of sixty-three chapters and taking up almost one-third of the book's volume.